KwartengA/discount-specification-program/README.md

 - This is a discount calculator program for a Grocery Shop within an organization that takes accounts of user categories in that organization.

 It then prescribes a discount which is maintained by the company

+ ## CATEGORIES OF SPECIFICATION AND THEIR ASSOCIATED DISCOUNTS

+  Employees:
+  These are workers of the company and by virtue, are to obtain a discount of 5% of their total purchase.